Best Men's Winter Boots of 2024/25

 What we didn’t like: not as warm as other boots

-While Xtra Tufs come in a range of heights, our favorite is the Legacy 15”.
-Fifteen inches is tall enough to keep out even deep puddles, but the waterproof triple-dipped neoprene rubber shafts (which are more malleable and lighter than traditional rubber) allow you to roll them down for both fashion or sweaty feet.
-At that height, the Xtra Tuf Legacies settle comfortably at the top of the calf in a snug but not restrictive manner.
+While Xtratufs come in a range of heights, our favorite is the Legacy 15”.
+Fifteen inches is tall enough to keep out even deep puddles, but the waterproof triple-dipped neoprene rubber shafts allow you to roll them down for sweaty feet.
+At that height, the Xtratuf Legacies settle comfortably at the top of the calf in a snug but not restrictive manner.

-Xtra Tuf waterproof boots are known for their performance fit around the ankle and foot as both a rain boot and a winter boot.
-For best fit, we recommend going down about a half size.
-(The author generally wears a 9-9.5, and wears a 9 in Xtra Tufs.)
+For the best fit, we recommend going down about a half size.
 This prevents heel rubbing and blisters, and the thick soles give you great arch support.
-The author used to hike 4-8 miles every day in them, 5 days a week.
 If you plan to wear thicker socks with the Legacies, then stick with your true street size.

-Be warned: the non-insulated boots are not a good option for those whose feet get cold easily!
-These boots are great for those who run warm or for wet winter weather that’s above freezing.
-Your toes may get very cold, otherwise, as uninsulated rubber does not hold heat well.
-But a lot of winter weather in the Pacific Northwest and other parts of the country is actually just wet above freezing—that’s why this boot is so popular in Alaska and beyond.
+Be warned: the non-insulated version is not a good option for those whose feet get cold easily!
+They’re great for those who run warm or for wet winter weather that’s above freezing.
 It’s just enough warmth but not too much.

 Insulation: KEEN.WARM recycled PET insulation